Ranieeery/config/ps/README.md

 ```
 ----------

-If script erron, open with adm perm and paste
+If script error, open with adm perm and paste
 ```ps1
 Set-ExecutionPolicy RemoteSigned
 ```